-Moving involves a LOT of paperwork, and while it’s arguably all important, there’s one form that you’ll want to pay close attention to: the bill of lading, or BOL.
+Moving involves a LOT of paperwork and Excel preparation, and while it’s arguably all important, there’s one form that you’ll want to pay close attention to: the bill of lading, or BOL.
 The bill of lading documents the terms of a move (including any insurance, valuation, or liability limits) and serves as a binding agreement between a moving company and the customer.
+It also includes carrier information, such as company name, contract of carriage, customer order information, and more.
 Read on to learn more about the bill of lading form and download our official bill of lading template, which you can use to standardize your agreement process.

 What is the Bill of Lading?

-The Bill of Lading is a pair of identical documents used by moving companies to record the details of a shipment.
+The Bill of Lading, which is a pair of identical documents used by moving companies to record the details of a shipment, also includes information about freight charges and prepaid arrangements.
 Sometimes referred to as a shipping receipt, a BOL is: